West Africa is a region in a rapid transition in terms of climate, demography and land use.

 AMMA-CATCH is led by the Institute of Environmental Geosciences (IGE), Grenoble, in collaboration with Géosciences Environnement Toulouse (GET) and HydroSciences Montpellier (HSM).
 The observatory has African partners in Benin (Abomey Calavi University and Parakou University, Direction générale de l’Eau), Niger (Abdou Moumouni University, Maradi University and Zinder University), Mali (University of Science, Technique and Technologies – U.S.T.T.B, Bamako) and Senegal (Cheikh Anta Diop University, Dakar and the Senegalese Institute for Agricultural Research – ISRA/CRZ).

-The observatory was labelled “Observatoire de Recherche en Environnement” in 2002, Service national d’observation (SNO) since 2005 and obtained the “IRD South label” in 2015.
-AMMA-CATCH is part of the OZCAR-RI since its creation in 2017 and receives recurrent financial supports from IRD, CNRS-INSU, as well as Observatories in Universal Science – OSU (OSUG, OREME, OMP).
+The observatory was labelled “Observatoire de Recherche en Environnement” in 2002, Service national d’observation (SNO) in 2005 and obtained the “IRD South label” in 2015.
+AMMA-CATCH is part of OZCAR-RI since its creation in 2017 and receives recurrent financial supports from IRD, CNRS-INSU, as well as Observatories in Universal Science – OSU (OSUG, OREME, OMP).